grafana/thema/docs/go-mapping.md

 Much better.
 Now, with a `cue.Value` in hand, the first critical stage of mapping is complete: we've mapped raw file bytes into a working object in a CUE context-universe provided by the caller.

-## Build a `Lineage`
+## Bind a `Lineage`

 We have a `cue.Value` - great!
 But there's a low ceiling on how much we can actually say about this freshly-loaded `val`.
 In our particular case, we can be sure that `val` points to just the contents of `ship.cue`, because that's literally the only file in our CUE module.
 But in general, each element returned from `InstancesWithThema` can represent a pile of files from a hierarchy of directories, all automatically unified together, according to [CUE's rules for filesystem organization](https://cuelang.org/docs/references/spec/#modules-instances-and-packages).

 All we can say for sure is that `val` represents a bunch of syntactically valid CUE statements.
 That's a far cry from the [strong guarantees](invariants.md) lineages are supposed to provide.
-That's what we do next - in two phases:
+That's what we do next, in two phases:

-1. Retrieve the particular `cue.Value` that's actually supposed to be the `#Lineage` for our `Ship` type
+1. Retrieve the particular `cue.Value` that's actually supposed to be the `#Lineage` of our `Ship`
 2. Verify that it's a valid lineage, and wrap it in our Go `Lineage` type

 ### Retrieval